ballerina-platform/ballerina-distribution/examples/grpc-client-streaming/grpc_client_streaming.md

 # Client streaming RPC

 The gRPC Server Connector is used to expose gRPC services over HTTP/2.

 In a gRPC client streaming scenario, the client writes a sequence of messages and sends them to the server.
-Once the client has finished writing the messages, it waits for the server to read them and return a response.<br/><br/>
+Once the client has finished writing the messages, it waits for the server to read them and return a response.

 For more information on the underlying module, see the [GRPC module](https://lib.ballerina.io/ballerina/grpc/latest/).